billyhanan/Data-Analytics-Diploma-Projects/Data Storage & Management/README.txt

-In this project I had to install two databases onto a VM and compare their performance using the utility tool “YCSB”.
+In this project I had to install two databases onto a VM and compare their performance using the utility tool YCSB.

-My final project report (DSM_Paper.pdf) can be viewed here.